zcysxy/edav-garden/src/site/notes/Machine Learning.md

 An example is a collection of **==features==** that have been **quantitatively measured** from some object or event that we want the ML system to process.
 We typically represent an example as a vector $x ∈ \mathbb{R}^n$ where each entry $x_i$ of the vector is an **feature**.

-- [@] The features of an image are usually the values of the pixels in the image.
+- <span class="alt-check alt-check-ex">The features of an image are usually the values of the pixels in the image.</span>

 Most common ML tasks: